Written by

 Bonus: If they get it right, they can toss the ball to the teacher and ask the teacher a question back!

-Activity 2 : Memory Verse: (Come up with moves)
+Activity 2 : Memory Verse

 Romans 1:16 For I am not ashamed of this Good News about Christ.
 It is the power of God at work, saving everyone who believes—the Jew first and also the Gentile.